ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   security_level
     Specifies the security level applied to the profile.

-    To delete this field from the profile, set :literal:`security\_level=""`.
+    To delete this field from the profile, set ``security_level=""``.

     | **required**: False
     | **type**: str

   auto_protect_datasets
-    Whether the user has the system\-wide ADSP (Automatic Data Set Protection) attribute.
+    Whether the user has the system-wide ADSP (Automatic Data Set Protection) attribute.

     When enabled, RACF automatically defines a discrete profile for any new data set created by the user.

     This is a user profile attribute that applies globally across all groups.

-    Different from :emphasis:`connect.auto\_protect\_datasets` which applies only to a specific group connection.
+    Different from *connect.auto_protect_datasets* which applies only to a specific group connection.

     | **required**: False
     | **type**: bool